-The LED indicators of the Switch include Power, Master, Console, SIO and RPS (Redundant Power Supply).
+The LED indicators of the Switch include Power, Master, Console, RPS (Redundant Power Supply), 1000 Link/Act, Stack ID and SIO.
 A bank of 24 LEDs (2 for each port) indicates link, activity status and connection speed for each port

-Power It will light green approximately 2 seconds after the Switch is powered on to indicate the ready state of the device.
-Master Lights steady green when the Switch is configured as the Master switch in a stack.
+Power It will light green approximately 2 seconds after the switch is powered on to indicate the ready state of the device.
+Master Lights steady green when the Switch is configured as the Master Switch in a stack.
 Console This indicator on the front panel should be lit during the Power-On Self Test (POST).
-Lights green when the Switch is being managed via out-of-band/local console management through the RS-232 console port using a straight-through serial cable.
+Lights green when the switch is being managed via out-of-band/local console management through the RS-232 console port using a straight-through serial cable.
 RPS This indicator will light steady amber when an external power supply is supplying power.
 This indicates the internal power supply has failed.
 1000 Link/Act Each on-board Gigabit Ethernet port has a corresponding indicator.
 This will light steady green for a valid link and blink whenever there is reception or transmission (i.e. ActivityAct) of data occurring at a port.
-SIO Indicates which stacking ports, if any, are in use.
+Stack ID The switch includes a 7-segment LED (labeled STACK ID) to indicate the switch status in a stacked switch group.
+SIO Indicates which stacking port, if any, is in use.